python/pymanager/README.md

 # Release Schedule

-As this project is currently considered to be in prerelease stage, the release schedule is "as needed".

 The release manager for the Python Install Manager on Windows is whoever is the build manager for Windows for CPython.
+Currently, this is @zooba.

+Releases are made as needed, with prereleases made at the release manager's judgement.
+Due to the broad user base of PyManager, we have to avoid significant changes to its interface, which means feature development is heavily restricted.

 ## Versioning